licky-licky/toji-no-miko-translations/docs/md/docs/Miss_Five_Traditions_Contest.md

 **Ellen:** Okay, Mihomiho.
 You're the last to go\!
 **Mihono:** Right-\!
 **Mihono:** Umm, I'm Asakura Mihono, a second year in middle school at the Minoseki Academy.
-**Mihono:** This might seem out of nowhere, but my motto is, "Leap before you look\!"
+**Mihono:** This might seem out of nowhere, but my motto is, "Leap before you look\!\"
 **Mihono:** With my job as a toji, and with this okatana...
 I've done my best so far thinking I might have the power to make somebody happy.
 **Mihono:** I've seen lots of tough enemies, and been through lots of close calls.
 **Mihono:** But, during those times, what kept me going was one thought deep in my heart.
 **Mihono:** I don't know how to say anything that sounds great yet.
 But, still\!
 **Mihono:** Maybe I can't understand all the hard stuff, but I'll keep trying my best every day\!
 **Mihono:** Whatever trouble I run into, together with my friends, I've been able to leap before I look out of it.
-**Mihono:** From now on, so long as I'm with everyone, I know I'll be able to go as far as I can-- Because I believe, "where there's a will, there's a way\!"
+**Mihono:** From now on, so long as I'm with everyone, I know I'll be able to go as far as I can-- Because I believe, "where there's a will, there's a way\!\"
 **Yui:** You stole it away at the end, Mihono-chan.
 That hit the spot\!
 **Maki:** True.
 The volume of the applause shows you just how much the audience expects of Asakura Mihono.